Nursing home workers warn Congress ‘crisis is far from over’ even after COVID vaccines - NewsBreak

 “I can’t describe how painful it feels when we are forced to make those kinds of choices,” said Ramos.

-Testimony called for improved compensation for the workers tasked with caring for the elderly residents.
+Testimony called for improved compensation for the workers caring for the elderly residents.

 “They also need the resources, compensation, training and support to deliver that care,” said Dr. Alice Bonner, Moving Forward Nursing Home Quality Coalition Chair and Senior Advisor for Aging at the Institute for Healthcare Improvement.